TykTechnologies/tyk-ansible-performance-testing/Readme.md

 - [Tests](/docs/tests.md): Explains the different REST and GraphQL tests available.
 - [AWS](/docs/aws.md): Explains how to use the `aws.playbook.yml` to standup the resources necessary to run the tests in AWS.
 - [GCP](/docs/gcp.md): Explains how to use the `gcp.playbook.yml` to standup the resources necessary to run the tests in GCP.
+- [Azure](/docs/azure.md): Explains how to use the `azure.playbook.yml` to standup the resources necessary to run the tests in Azure.
 - [Variables](/docs/variables.md): Explains the different variables used in this repo.